Agile-Labs-Tech/agilelabs-isms-policy/12 Sec-area-work-SOPs/README.md

 ## Access of visitors

-1. Persons who are not employed in Agile Lab (that is, visitors) must obtain permission to access by Agile Lab Management.
+1. Persons who are not employed in Agile Labs (that is, visitors) must obtain permission to access by Agile Labs Management.
 2. Visitors may enter the secure areas and stay in those areas only in the presence of a designated employee – this employee must accompany the visitor throughout their whole stay in the secure area.

 ## Prohibited activities